lightster/tines/README.md

 ### Handing failed calls to fork

 In rare circumstances, it is possible for the fork system call to fail.
 This happens if the process limit imposed by the system is reached or if the system runs out of memory/swap.
-By default, Tine will throw an exception if this happens.
+By default, Tines will throw an exception if this happens.
 You can override this behavior by defining an `event.fork_failed` callback: